LaksCastro/snake-game/README.md

 [Clicking here](https://lakscastro.github.io/snake-game/) you can play, enjoy :D

 # What is it?

-Its a implementation of classic Snake Game
+Its a implementation of classic Snake Game with HTML5 Canvas and Typescript.
+Differentials: is responsive, therefore is possible to open in mobile device or a desktop for same experience.
+In mobile, the Snake commands are handled with swipe gestures, enjoy

 # How to clone project